marianyfsilva/marianyfsilva/README.md

-- 👋 Hi, I’m @marianyfsilva
+- 👋 Hi, I’m @marianysilva
 - 👀 I’m interested in Data engineering and Data science
 - 💞️ I’m collaborate on Sume LMS
 - 📫 How to reach me mariany.silva@trustedhelth.com or fsilvamariany@gmail.com